bitovi/hatchify/docs/koa/README.md

 ### hatchifyKoa

-`hatchifyKoa` is a `Function` that constructs a `hatchedKoa` instance with middleware and sequelize orms.
+`hatchifyKoa(schemas: Schemas, options: KoaOptions)` is a `Function` that constructs a `hatchedKoa` instance with middleware and sequelize orms.

 ```ts
 import { hatchifyKoa } from "@hatchifyjs/koa";